timdeschryver/timdeschryver.dev/blog/how-to-globally-register-injection-tokens-within-the-angular-testbed/index.md

 Registering a token globally is done by adding the token to the global test setup file:

 - if you're using Karma, you're looking for the `test.ts` file.
-- if you're using Jest, more specifically `jest-angular-preset`, this is usually the `setup-test.ts` file.
+- if you're using Jest, more specifically `jest-preset-angular`, this is usually the `setup-test.ts` file.
 (If you don't know which file this is for your project, you can find this in the `setupFilesAfterEnv` property of the jest config file)

 Using `TestBed.overrideProvider` it's possible to set a value for the injection token.
 Because we want to set the value once for all tests, we need to wrap this in a `beforeEach` hook: